jeff4/a4-paper/src/pages/about.md

 ### Tech Stack

-[The AstroPaper blog theme](https://github.com/satnaing/astro-paper) is a minimal, responsive [AstroJS](https://astro.build) starter, served by [Netlify](https://en.wikipedia.org/wiki/Netlify).
-AstroPaper uses mostly vanilla JavaScript with a small amount of ReactJS for interactivity.
+I built this site using [AstroJS](https://astro.build) and the [AstroPaper blog theme](https://github.com/satnaing/astro-paper) created by [Sat Naing](https://github.com/satnaing).
+AstroPaper mostly uses vanilla JavaScript with a tiny amount of ReactJS for interactivity.
 Type-safety by [Typescript](https://en.wikipedia.org/wiki/TypeScript) and styling by [TailwindCSS](https://tailwindcss.com).
+Site is served by [Netlify](https://en.wikipedia.org/wiki/Netlify).

 #### Some AstroPaper Features